WeiZ8/Snake-Game-HS2021/README.md

 Once the snake runs into an obstacle, the border or the avatar itself, the game over screen pops up and shows the reached score.
 The player can choose to restart the game by clicking the “replay game” button or choose to exit the game by selecting “quit game”.

 ## Repository
-The repository shows five files.
-The “README.md” file gives an overall introduction and project description.
+The repository shows 4 files.
+The “README.md” file gives an overall introduction and project description with screenshots showing the gaming interfaces.
 “Snake-Game-HS2021.py” contains the code.
-The screenshots within “Screenshot” show the gaming interfaces.
-“Ding.mp3” and “game_over.mp3” are used for the sound effects.
+Ding.mp3” and “game_over.mp3” are used for the sound effects.

 In case you are using jupyter notebook to run the code, please ensure that the code and the sound files are located in the same folder for the code to run smoothly.